sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

   pnpm start:<your-spa-app>
   ```
 - You should now be able to access your site on `http://localhost:3000`
+- You can also [connect your localhost to Pages](https://doc.sitecore.com/xmc/en/developers/xm-cloud/connect-your-local-host-to-pages.html) to use it as editing host

-## Running your local Angular SPA Starter + Proxy in local containers
+> Running your local Angular SPA Starter + Proxy in local containers is not supported, since Angular + Proxy do not support Experience Editor and the above should cover all development flow use cases

-By default the setup and scripts for running local containers will create containers for both NextJS and Angular SPA + Node Proxy rendering hosts.
-For more information refer to [local-containers](../../local-conatiners/).
-Please note that running Angular + Proxy with local containers has limited functionality, due to it not supporting Experience Editor and limited communitcation with the CM container.
-During development we encourage running your local Angular SPA and Proxy directly against an XM Cloud instance both as rendering and editing host.